gradle/gradle/design-docs/handling-encodings.md

 > This archive format will be the default format for future versions of GNU tar.

-So, following the least surprise principle, producing PAX TAR archives by default is the way to go as it provides predictable encoding/decoding of filenames.
+Producing PAX TAR archives with metadata encoded using the UTF-8 character set seems to be way to create interoperable archives as it provides predictable encoding/decoding of filenames.

-Such a change should not break existing builds as PAX TAR archives are widely supported.
-But, non-compliant implementations can use other charsets and Gradle should be able to read them.
+We should allow it while retaining backward compatibility.

 ## Open Questions